 Joplin is a stand-alone software client and not a service.
 However, it has built-in support for syncing with any WebDAV-capable server, Microsoft OneDrive, or DropBox.
 This means you can host it yourself, or use any commercial WebDAV service provider, and easily switch between providers.

 Joplin has optional support for end-to-end encrypted notes.
-This lets you keep your notes private even when synchronizing with a server you don’t fully trust.
+This lets you keep your notes private even when synchronizing with a server you don’t fully trust (such as Google Drive or Microsoft OneDrive).

 The desktop apps for Linux, MacOS, and Windows are all the same webapp packaged up for each platform.
 There is little platform integration; including no support for native spell-checkers.
 The apps look the same across the board.